Little and Broad Haven Lifeboat Station: History

 The lifeboat was transported to Milford Haven by the Great Western Railway, from where it was rowed to the station by its crew.
-The costs of the lifeboat were defrayed from a legacy of Mr C. J. Corker of Ramsgate, and in accordance with his wishes, was named Friend.
+The costs of the lifeboat were defrayed from a legacy of Mr C. J. Corker of Ramsgate, and in accordance with his wishes, it was named Friend.
 The lifeboat was moored afloat, approximately 1.5 mi to the south of the village, under Goultrop Head.